Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Constructing finite quotients

-We shall focus on the case where the algebra $A$ is a finite field extension of $\F_p$.
+To obtain a more precise description of specific finite quotients of the group $G = G_{\F_p,\mathbf{e}}$, we will use the $\Aut(\F_p[x_1,\dots,x_n])$-action on $A^n$ mentioned above, in the special case where the algebra $A$ is a finite field extension of $\F_p$.
 In other words $A$ is a finite field of order $q = p^s$ for some $s \geq 1$.
 The previous proposition actually gives that the group $\Aut(\F_p[x_1,\dots,x_n])$ embeds into the product of $\prod_\ell \Sym_{p^{n\ell}}$ via the product of the maps $e_{\F_{p^\ell}}$.
-The images of $G = G_{\F_p,n; e_1, \dots, e_n}$ under the homomorphisms $e_{\F_{p^\ell}}$ are not the full symmetric groups.
+The images of $G_{\F_p,\mathbf{e}}$ under the homomorphisms $e_{\F_{p^\ell}}$ are not the full symmetric groups.
 Indeed, these groups are generated by elements of odd prime order $p$, so any permutation action of $G$ on a finite set consists of even permutations.
 Our main results, Theorems~\ref{thm:transitivity}, \ref{thm:almost-k-transitivity} and Corollary~\ref{cor:Alt-quotient}, provide more information about these images.
 The proofs of these results require some preparation.
 We will start with a small example which conveys the main idea but avoids most technical difficulties.